feathersjs/docs/getting-started/scaffolding.md

 $ npm start
 ```

-Open up [localhost:3030](http://localhost:3030) in your browser and you will see it running.
+Open up [localhost:3030](http://localhost:3030) in your browser and you will see your new feathers app running.
 The endpoint for the Message service you just created is [localhost:3030/messages](http://localhost:3030/messages).

 ## What Just Happened